manliodp/ezchdtools/README.md

 **Quick Setup**<br>

-Save the scripts to your directory of choice (e.g., ~/bin/ or the directory with your games).<br>
+Save the scripts to your directory of choice.<br>
 Make the scripts executable:<br>

 #### Syntax